-The Melbourne Modern Quilt Guild Inc is managed by a dedicated volunteer committee, who run our events, manage our sponsorships, and arrange our speakers and broad range of activities.
+The Melbourne Modern Quilt Guild Inc is managed by a dedicated committee of volunteers.
+They run the guild’s events, manage sponsorships, invite speakers, and organise a broad range of activities.

 A magazine cover sparked Tamara’s interest in quilting in her late 20s and got her doing some classes.
 Having no friends that were into quilting at the time meant the fascination didn’t last more than a few years.
 Discovering work colleagues that quilted saw her getting back into it in 2015.
-Finding her tribe in the form of the Melbourne Modern Quilt Guild has seen her technique and taste change and grow inspired by the diverse group of people that are full of encouragement.
+Finding her tribe in the form of the Melbourne MQG has seen her technique and taste change and grow, inspired by a diverse group of people who are full of encouragement.

 Vice-President: Kim (@dalziel.kim)